 Prior to joining the faculty at Yale, Dr. Yoviene Sykes completed her pre- and post-doctoral fellowships in the Yale Department of Psychiatry, specializing in the treatment of schizophrenia spectrum disorders, including specialized training in treating first episode psychosis at the STEP program.

-Currently, Dr. Yoviene Sykes is the Director of the Connecticut Early Psychosis Learning Health Network, a new initiative that will engage key health care providers in workforce development for recent onset psychosis across the state.
+Currently, Dr. Yoviene Sykes is the Director of the STEP Learning Collaborative (formerly the Connecticut Early Psychosis Learning Health Network), a workforce development and community education initiative hosted by the STEP Program, dedicated to transforming access, care quality, and outcomes for individuals and families impacted by recent onset psychosis throughout the state of Connecticut.
 Dr. Yoviene Sykes also serves as a staff psychologist and oversees the provision of family services for the Specialized Treatment Early in Psychosis (STEP) clinic at the Connecticut Mental Health Center (CMHC).

 Award | Awarding Organization | Date |